Neuropathology-Giessen/MOTH/docs/source/quickstart.rst

 Quickstart
 ==========

-| All non tile specifig QuPath things are implemented and documented by `paquo`.
+| All non tile specific QuPath things are implemented and documented by `paquo`.
   Please refer to paquo's `documentation <https://paquo.readthedocs.io/en/latest/index.html>`_ for these functionalities.
 | The focus of the package is on the use of tiles in QuPath, for example to enable a pytorch workflow.